 Not all job seekers exit jobactive.
-Job seekers who were still in jobactive at the end of a month were surveyed three months later, throughout the period October 2015 to September 2016.

-38.6 per cent of job seekers who were still participating in jobactive in the period October 2015 to September 2016, were in employment three months later.
+Job seekers who were still in jobactive at the end of a month were surveyed three months later, throughout the period October 2016 to September 2017.
+Of job seekers who were still participating in jobactive in the period October 2016 to September 2017, 39.6 per cent were in employment three months later.

-38.6% 44.4% 17.0% Employed Unemployed Not in the Labour Force
+39.6% 43.3% 17.2% Employed Unemployed Not in the Labour Fo orce